-This paper compares the compression rates, semantic similarity, and reconstruction and recall quality of GPT-3.5 and GPT-4 for compressed and uncompressed text between different ChatGPT conversations.
+This paper compares the compression rates, semantic similarity, and reconstruction and recall quality of GPT-3.5 and GPT-4 for compressed and uncompressed text between different conversations.
 We restrict the compression format to characters only (i.e., no emojis or Unicode characters).
-We evaluate the compression capabilities of these models against a standard compression algorithm, Zlib's Deflate algorithm [9] using the compression ratio, edit distance, and our novel Exact and Semantic Reconstruction Effectiveness metrics.
-We use the cosine similarity between embeddings2 of compressed and decompressed text to quantify the quality of LLM compression.
+We evaluate the compression capabilities of these models against a standard compression algorithm, Zlib's Deflate algorithm [9] using the compression ratio, edit distance, and our exact and semantic reconstruction effectiveness metrics.
+We use the cosine similarity between embeddings of compressed and decompression round trips on the LLM's ability to reconstruct and answer questions about the input data.
 This work offers the following contributions to research on prompt engineering:

-- An initial exploration of LLM-based compression in GPT-3.5 and GPT-4, evaluated with two novel metrics: Semantic Reconstruction Effectiveness (SRE) and Exact Reconstruction Effectiveness (ERE) - Experiments examining LLM compression of fictional short story excerpts - Open source code of experiments, available at https://github.com/henrygilbert22/phd_chatgpt/tree/ main/compression_analysis
+- An initial exploration of LLM-based compression in GPT-3.5 and GPT-4, evaluated with two novel metrics: Semantic Reconstruction Effectiveness (SRE) and Exact Reconstruction Effectiveness (ERE) - Experiments examining LLM compression of fictional short story excerpts and standardized test passages - Exploration of LLM manipulation of compressed prompts for iterative construction of data - Open source code of experiments and evaluation, which is available at https://github.com/henrygilbert22/ phd\chatgpt/tree/main/compression\analysis

-The remainder of this paper is organized as follows: Section II provides background material that motivates our focus on LLM-based compression; Section III presents LLM compression experiments on excerpts from literary short story text; Section IV discusses prompt engineering approaches taken to facilitate compression; Section V compares our approach with related work on evaluating LLMs and data compression; and Section VI presents concluding remarks.
+The remainder of this paper is organized as follows: Section II provides background material that motivates our focus on LLM-based compression; Section IV presents LLM compression experiments on excerpts from literary short story text; Section V discusses prompt engineering approaches taken to facilitate compression; Section VI analyzes results from experiments using LLM compression for code generation; Section VII outlines additional studies and summarizes qualitative findings; Section VIII compares our approach with related work on evaluating LLMs and data compression; and Section IX presents concluding remarks, lessons learned, and future research directions.